 Regulatory requirements, ethics, LLP and conflicts

-This article considers the legal and regulatory framework governing lawyers themselves.
-We look at regulatory bodies, the potential for ethical dilemmas and conflicts of interest and provide a brief overview of legal professional privilege.
+We look at regulatory bodies, the potential for ethical dilemmas and conflicts of interest and provide a brief overview of the Solicitors Regulation Authority’s new guidance on a range of ethical and professional issues for in-house lawyers.

 The role of the legal professional is heavily regulated.